 At the start of the week, an introduction event took place at the office, which helped me to get to know Deloitte Brazil and the other participants’ buddies better.
 A manager from Deloitte US, who is cur-rently living in São Paulo as an expat for the company, gave us a fun introduction to the Portuguese language.
 He also had some good recommendations for our daily lives in the city.
 An intercultural train-ing session also took place.
 It illustrated the differences between Brazilian culture and our cultures in an interesting way.
 As I live with the other interns at the same hotel, we already know each other well.
 However, it was nice to spend some time together at the office and share our experiences over the last few days.

 Working at the client’s premises

-Tomorrow all GIP participants will head to Rio de Janeiro.
+Tomorrow all interns will head to Rio de Janeiro.
 I will post some pictures of our trip next week.

 Michael, São Paulo, July 16, 2015

 Getting to know more about Brazil and Deloitte